ituvisionlab/climate-ai/README.md

 # climate-ai
 This repository is a implementation of [Climate Model Driven Seasonal Forecasting Approach with Deep Learning](https://arxiv.org/abs/2302.10480), accepted to Environmental Data Sciences Journal.
+For further inquiries about the code, please contact busraasan2@gmail.com.

 ## Requirements